openguild-labs/open-hack-ink-starter/README.md

 - Currently, the contract only allows adding and toggle todo status.
 There are no ways to get list of todos of a user.
 Implement a new function to get all todos of a user.

+- Add a new function to edit the content of a todo item.

 ## 👉 Activity 3: Deploying your smart contract to the Rococo network {#session-3}

 At this point, you have successfully written your first ink! smart contract.
 The next step is to deploy it to the Rococo network, a Polkadot testnet, and interact with it using a UI at [here](https://ui.use.ink/?rpc=wss://rococo-contracts-rpc.polkadot.io).